hrezolit/Scrumdinger/README.md

   </p>
 </p>
-Svrumdinger is app for controll speakers time on meetings
+Scrumdinger is app for controll speakers time on meetings

 ## Table of contents
 * [Description](#description)